Reading reflection #1 (due January 8)

 - Should take between 15-60 minutes to complete, depending on how quickly you read.

-- You will be asked to highlight portions of the text either in the PDF or on a print-out and submit it (digitally).
+- You will be asked to highlight portions of the text on a print-out and submit it with your reflection.

-- There will be some questions that require reflection on your highlights.
+- There will be questions that require reflection on your highlights.

-- They will be due before the following lecture.
+- They will be due before the end of your lab time.

-While reading or after reading "Rhythym and Balance (48-59), Hierarchy (128-139)" (Lupton, 2015) please highlight portions of the text that you do not understand or find confusing.
+While reading or after reading "Rhythm and Balance (48-59), Hierarchy (128-139)" (Lupton, 2015) please highlight sentences in the text that you do not understand or find confusing.

 Once done highlighting, please:

 - Select two highlights that you did not understand or found confusing.

 - Explain what was not understood or confusing about each highlight.